-(2) Approving the Claim.
-If the bank intends to reimburse the claimant for the loss:

-Confirm first that the claimant is not aware of any other unauthorized transactions.

-- Determine whether, given the circumstances of the loss and the likelihood of future losses, the bank wishes to close the account.
+(2) Appro oving the Claim.
+If the bank intends to reimburse the claimant for the loss: Confir transac m first that the claimant is not aware of any other unauthorized ctions.
+Determine whether, given the circumstances of the loss and the likelihood of future losses, the bank wishes to close the account.
 If the bank chooses to close the account, it should send a notice to the customer of the bank's decision.
-Unless there is a threat of ongoing losses (e.g., from the same wrongdoer), provide the customer with reasonable advance notice of the closure, so that the customer can open another account or move its account relationship to another institution. - Determine whether the customer received any benefit from the transaction (potentially reducing its actual loss) or any recovery from the wrongdoer or a third party (e.g., another party to the transaction or an insurance company). - □ Confirm that there are no other potential claimants related to the loss (e.g., another institution involved in the transaction that may assert a breach of warranty claim against the bank) and/or that they have waived any claim. - Consult with Legal Counsel before agreeing to honor the claim, especially if the loss exceeds [\$ \\\\\] or there is a possibility of future claims for other checks. - Do not admit that the bank acted negligently, incorrectly, or in violation of its internal policies.
-There may be unknown facts (e.g., other unauthorized activity) that could substantially increase or eliminate the bank's obligations. - □ If the claimant is willing to execute a settlement and release, obtain an appropriate form from Legal Counsel prior to reimbursing the claimant. - (3) Settling a Disputed Claim.
-There may be situations where the bank elects to settle a claim by paying some or all of the claimant's alleged loss.
-This can occur due to the cost of investigation/litigation, uncertainty over the facts, comparative negligence on the bank's part, the bank's desire to retain a good customer, or a decision to avoid adverse publicity.
-In such instances: - $\Box$ See (2) above. - Determine the amount of the claimant's actual loss and the extent to which the customer or a third party may have contributed to the loss by their actions. - Determine whether there are other parties or institutions that should share in the loss/settlement (see (4) below).
+Unless there is a threat of ongoing losses (e.g., from the same wrongdoer), provide the customer with reasonable advance notice of the closure, so that the customer can open another account or move its account relationship to another institution.
+Determine whether the customer received any benefit from the transaction (potentially reducing its actual loss) or any recovery from the wrongdoer or a third party (e.g., another party to the transaction or an insurance company).
+Confirm that there are no other potential claimants related to the loss (e.g., another institution involved in the transaction that may assert a breach of warranty claim against the bank) and/or that they have waived any claim.
+Consult with Legal Counsel before agreeing to honor the claim, especially if the loss exceeds [\$] or there is a possibility of future claims for other checks.
+Do not admit that the bank acted negligently, incorrectly, or in violation of its internal policies.
+There may be unknown facts (e.g., other unauthorized activity) that could substantially increase or eliminate the bank's obligations.
+If the claimant is willing to execute a settlement and release, obtain an appropriate form from Legal Counsel prior to reimbursing the claimant. settle a claim by pa due to the cost of in negligence on the b ag a Disputed Claim.
+There may be situations where the bank elects to a claim by paying some or all of the claimant's alleged loss.
+This can occur the cost of investigation/litigation, uncertainty over the facts, comparative ence on the bank's part, the bank's desire to retain a good customer, or a on to avoid adverse publicity.
+In such instances: See (2) above.
+Determine the amount of the claimant's actual loss and the extent to which the customer or a third party may have contributed to the loss by their actions.